-Reality Check: Can you recycle wrapping paper?
+Can you recycle wrapping paper?

 "Not all wrapping paper is paper," Simon points out.
 Some is plastic-based.

-Then there's the issue of gift wrap that's covered in "metres of Sellotape", not to mention gift tags or paper that contains foil or glitter, none of which can be recycled.
+Then there's the issue of paper that's laminated with plastic not to mention gift tags or paper that contains foil or glitter, none of which can be recycled.

-But you can recycle a good deal of what you've wrapped your presents in, just as long as it's pure paper.
+But once you've removed these items you can recycle a good deal of what you've wrapped your presents in, just as long as it's pure paper.

 How do you check?
 Try to scrunch up the paper into a ball.
 If it scrunches, and stays scrunched, it can probably be recycled.